 Autumn Blaze pear trees may not produce edible fruits, but they are truly ornamental gems.
 They have a beautiful rounded, spreading habit.
-In addition, they offer showy flowers in spring, glossy dark green leaves in summer and exceptional autumn color.
+In addition, they offer showy flowers in spring, glossy dark green leaves in summer, and exceptional autumn color.
 For more Autumn Blaze information, including tips on how to care for an Autumn Blaze pear, read on.

 Autumn Blaze Tree Attributes

+Whether you want a shade tree, spring blossoms, or a stunning fall display, Autumn Blaze pear trees (Pyrus calleryana 'Autumn Blaze') will provide.
+This is a cultivar of the Callery pear and shares its best characteristics.
+These trees overflow with frothy white flowers in early spring.
+Their dark leaves provide ample shade in summer before turning brilliant crimson in autumn.
+These Autumn Blaze tree attributes can also be found in the species plant.
+The Callery pear is also considered invasive in some areas.
+Autumn Blaze pear trees are much less aggressive.
 According to Autumn Blaze information, prior cultivars of the Callery pear required an early freeze to begin showing fall color.
-In mild areas like Oregon, they matured late and the autumn display was lost.
+In mild areas like Oregon, they matured late, and the autumn display was lost.
 The Autumn Blaze cultivar was developed at Oregon State University in a quest to develop an early maturing, red-leafed Callery pear with better fall color.
 The task was successful, since Autumn Blaze tree attributes include the best fall color of all of the Callery cultivars.

 Caring for Autumn Blaze Pears